 Dharani Atluri, manager, Deloitte Consulting LLP, extends the borders of the Industry 4.0 procurement ecosystem, offering it goes far beyond the buyer and supplier, reaching into functions like accounts payable and the consumer.
 “All of that plays into how we're making sure that everything is working seamlessly and delivering the most value at each of those interaction points.”

 Indrajit Roy Chowdhury, manager at Deloitte Consulting LLP, notes how procurement ecosystems must be built for speed: “Time-to-market is going to be extremely fast in the future, so we need to build that ecosystem of apps and alliances to meet those needs in a timely fashion.”

-Building capabilities, modernising the core and drive transformations are critical pursuits.
+Building capabilities, modernizing the core, and drive transformations are critical pursuits.
 But it is easy to get lost in the gloss of technology and forget that people are essential to success.
-Atluri offers leaders of procurement transformations should be prudent and keep organisational readiness at the forefront.
+Atluri offers leaders of procurement transformations should be prudent and keep organizational readiness at the forefront.
 “We're making these decisions about the user experience, but we must consider what problems in our employees' day-to-day lives they are solving.”

-Seeing the organisation as the “heart and soul” of every transformation project, Chowdhury agrees, adding, “It's important to build that right fit of talent and ensure they understand what levers we are trying to pull for optimisation, and align our work force to maximise the benefit.”
+Seeing the organization as the “heart and soul” of every transformation project, Chowdhury agrees, adding, “It's important to build that right fit of talent and ensure they understand what levers we are trying to pull for optimization, and align our work force to maximize the benefit.”